dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 If you rely on VS Code extensions and configurations for your development environment, it's best to avoid removing this folder unless you're prepared to reinstall or reset those settings.

-## Question: When I have VS Code installed on my machine then why I need VS Code Remote - Containers?
+## Question: When I have VS Code installed on my machine then why I need "VS Code Remote - Containers"?
 VS Code is a powerful code editor that can run locally on your machine.
-However, **VS Code Remote - Containers** offers additional benefits, particularly for scenarios where isolating your development environment from your local machine is crucial.
-Here’s why you might want to use **VS Code Remote - Containers** even if you have VS Code installed locally:
+However, **"VS Code Remote - Containers"** offers additional benefits, particularly for scenarios where isolating your development environment from your local machine is crucial.
+Here’s why you might want to use **"VS Code Remote - Containers"** even if you have VS Code installed locally:

 ### 1. **Consistent Development Environment**
    - **Problem**: Different projects often require different development environments (e.g., Python versions, Node.js versions, specific libraries).
 Setting these up locally can create conflicts between projects.